GNOME/pango/docs/migrating.md

 ### PangoFontMap changes

 The [class@Pango2.FontMap] class has seen some significant changes.
-It is now possible to instantiate a `PangoFontMap`, and populate it manually with `PangoFontFamily` and `PangoFontFace` objects.
+It is now possible to instantiate a `Pango2FontMap`, and populate it manually with `Pango2FontFamily` and `Pango2FontFace` objects.
 If you simply want to obtain the default fontmap that is populated with the native font enumeration APIs, use [func@Pango2.FontMap.get_default].
 It is no longer necessary to use cairo-specific APIs to obtain a suitable fontmap, or set the resolution.